Combined authorities and combined county authorities: Lancashire

 A proposal for Lancashire failed in 2017.
-Council leaders agreed to the concept in June 2020, with suggestions of reducing the number of districts into three unitary authorities, or implementing a single unitary authority instead of a combined authority.
+Council leaders agreed to the concept in June 2020, with suggestions of reducing the number of districts into three unitary authorities, or implementing a single unitary authority instead of a CCA.
 The three proposed successor authorities would have covered the northern and coastal, central and southern, and eastern and Pennine areas.
 A non-mayoral county deal was approved in September 2024.